Tamie13/Penetration-Testing-Week-2/README.md

 After receiving written permission from GoodCorp Inc. a security test was ran against the CEO's workstation.
 The following highlights the steps taken to complete the test and the vulnerabilities found during testing.

 A service and version scan was ran first using nmap to determine the service and version running on the system.
-Testing was specifically looking for an exploit known as `Icecast`.
+The scan was specifically looking to see if a version of `Icecast` was running on the network.

 Command used: nmap -sV 192.168.0.20
   -  nmap = network scanner